Neoraimondia arequipensis: Description

 Neoraimondia arequipensis grows like a shrub, branches at the base, and does not form a stem.
-The large, upright shoots can reach heights of up to 10 meters, with a diameter of up to 40 centimetres.
+The large, upright shoots can reach heights of up to 10 m, with a diameter of up to 40 cm.
 There are 5 to 8 ribs.
-The cone-like, conspicuous areoles can grow to be up to 5 centimetres long.
+The cone-like, conspicuous areoles can grow to be up to 5 cm long.
 Some thorns are known to be as large as 25 centimetres long, with up to 7 thorns per areole.

 The species has the largest areoles of any cactus; up to 10 cm long and less than half as wide.
 From these emerge spines up to 24 cm long.
 It is also the source of an ingredient in the psychoactive beverage cimora.

-The greenish-white to pink-red flowers reach a diameter of up to 3 centimetres.
+The greenish-white to pink-red flowers reach a diameter of up to 3 cm.
 Their pericarpel is studded with short hairs, and sometimes inconspicuous spines.
-The round fruits are purple and have a diameter of up to 7 centimetres.
+The round fruits are purple and have a diameter of up to 7 cm.
 They are covered with brownish, felt-like areoles with short thorns.